G

 What an AI Hallucination Is

 An AI hallucination is when a model generates false or fabricated information and presents it as fact.
-The cause is structural: a large language model predicts likely text, it does not verify truth.
+The cause is structural: a large language model predicts likely text.
+It does not verify truth.
 OpenAI's own research frames it bluntly, arguing models "guess" because the way they are trained and evaluated rewards a confident answer over admitting uncertainty.

 So a hallucination is not a bug that a patch will remove.
 It is a side effect of how the technology works, which means the job is not to wait for it to be fixed but to reduce your exposure to it.
 For the underlying mechanics of how AI search retrieves and generates answers, see how AI search works.